Bichon Frise Puppies are adorable, with their dark enchanting eyes, beautiful white curly coats and their cheerful fun loving personalities!

 You’ll need to learn all you can about training Bichon puppies and then work with your new Bichon puppy to help her learn how to be your perfect dog!

-Why Choose a Bichon Frise Puppy?
+Why a Bichon Puppy?

 Here are some of the reasons why people choose Bichon Frise puppies for their families…